peterbourgon/indisk/README.md

 Limits
 ------

-* The number of returned results is #defined to 10, but it's trivially changeable.
+1. The number of returned results is #defined to 10, but it's trivially changeable.
 Pagination of the complete result set is relatively straightforward.

+2. The maximum number of terms in an index set is constrainted to UINT32 MAX, or about 4.2 billion.
+Actually, less, as a function of the number of articles allowed in a single index file.

+3. An input file may be split into a maximum of 64 regions.
+In the current implementation, this means the maximum number of index threads is also 64.

+4. The maximum size for the title, contributor, and article text regions are 1KB, 1MB and 100MB respectively.

 Performance
 -----------